Solberga Foundation

 Overview

-The Solberga Foundation is an independent family foundation established in January 2019 by Kristina Johansson, a former climate activist.
-The foundation makes grants to organizations working at the intersection of climate justice, gender equality, and animal welfare.
-With an annual income ranging from £300,000-£365,000, the foundation takes a grassroots-focused, trust-based approach to philanthropy, prioritizing sustained support for social movements led by communities of color, indigenous peoples, women, and youth.
-The foundation emphasizes long-term partnerships and democratic decision-making models that transform traditional philanthropic power dynamics.
+The Solberga Foundation is an independent family foundation established on 18 January 2019 by Kristina Johansson, a former climate activist.
+The foundation makes grants to organisations working at the intersection of climate justice, gender equality, and animal welfare.
+With an annual income ranging from £300,000-£365,000, the foundation takes a grassroots-focused, trust-based approach to philanthropy, prioritising sustained support for social movements led by communities of colour, indigenous peoples, women, and youth.
+The foundation emphasises long-term partnerships and democratic decision-making models that transform traditional philanthropic power dynamics.

 Funding Priorities